opetchey/RREEBES/README.md

 ## Communication

-Please use the RRJC github repository Issues and Wiki for as much communication as possible.
+Please use the RREEBES github repository Issues and Wiki for as much communication as possible.
 There will be no email list.

 ## Gaining 1 ECTS